(Medical College Admissions Test)

 Preparing for the MCAT

-The Revised MCAT exam as of 2015 will include four sections:
+The revised MCAT exam introduced in 2015 includes four sections:

 1. Biological and Biochemical Foundations of Living Systems